 Knowledge sharing within organisations remains stubbornly difficult despite an abundance of tools.
 The barriers are more cultural than technological: people share knowledge when they trust it will be valued and used.
-A practical review of cosmetics highlights its relevance for both emerging professionals and established leaders.
+Operational reviews grounded in cosmetics typically foster more coherent follow-through.

 Aligning Vision with Execution